Akashi Kaikyo, the world's second longest suspension bridge, connects the island of Awaji with the city of Kobe.

-Most people won’t have heard of the small island of Awaji.
-It can be found in the Inland Sea, just between the main island of Honshu and Shikoku - the smallest, least populous, and least visited of Japan's four main islands.
+Most people haven't heard of the small island of Awaji.
+It can be found in the Seto Inland Sea, just between the main island of Honshu and Shikoku - the smallest, least populous, and least visited of Japan's four main islands.

 What's amazing about this bridge though is not only can you walk along it underneath the main road level, but you can go up to the very top of one of its two main supporting towers - 300 m above the churning Akashi Strait waters.

-To explore the world's largest single-span suspension bridge, you need to buy a Bridge World package tour organised by the bridge company.
-Current prices are ¥3,000 per adult and ¥1,500 per child (aged 13-15).
-No one younger is permitted because of safety issues.
+To explore the world's second largest single-span suspension bridge, you need to buy a Bridge World package tour organised by the bridge company.

 You'll need some form of ID (such as a passport or driver's licence) and you'll need to book in advance as there are only two tours per day, between Thursdays and Sundays.
 There are no tours from December to March.

 Note: Unfortunately, the tour isn't able to accommodate wheelchair users or those who have difficulty walking.

 A safety briefing